 DOYLESTOWN, Pa., — (10/1/12) — Beginning in the spring 2013 semester, Delaware Valley College, in collaboration with the Rodale Institute in Kutztown, Pa., will offer a 36-credit certificate program specifically designed for veterans interested in organic farming.

 The one-year program will incorporate classroom courses on animal science, marketing, vegetable production, organic crop science, integrated pest management, weed science, entomology, and sustainable agriculture.
 It will be taught by Dr. Jacqueline Ricotta, DelVal’s Distinguished Faculty Award winner in 2012, and Dr. Debroux, the Department Chair for Natural Resources and Biosystems Management during the spring and fall semesters on the DelVal campus.
-During the summer semester, students will get hands-on experience at Rodale’s 333 acre organic farm, learning post-harvest, plant disease diagnosis, and soil health with world-renowned soil biologist Dr. Elaine Ingham, Chief Scientist at the Rodale Institute.
+During the summer semester, students will get hands-on experience at Rodale’s 333 acre organic farm, learning post-harvest, plant disease diagnosis, and soil health.

 “Organic agriculture is an ecological production management system that promotes and enhances biodiversity, biological cycles and soil biological activity,” said Russell Redding, Dean of the School of Agriculture and Environmental Sciences.